Tea and Sympathy (play): Off-Broadway

-The play was presented Off-Broadway by the Keen Company at the Clurman Theater, from March 6, 2007 to April 14, 2007.
-Directed by Jonathan Silverstein the cast featured Heidi Armbruster (Laura Reynolds), Dan McCabe (Tom Lee) and Craig Mathers (Bill Reynolds).
+The play was presented Off-Broadway by the Keen Company at the Clurman Theater, from March 6, 2007, to April 14, 2007.
+Directed by Jonathan Silverstein, the cast featured Heidi Armbruster (Laura Reynolds), Dan McCabe (Tom Lee) and Craig Mathers (Bill Reynolds).

 Adaptations

 The play was adapted into a 1956 film.
 In 1956, Bob Thomas of the Associated Press wrote that "many said [the play] could never be made into a movie."

 Reception

+In his New York Times review of the original 1953 production, Brooks Atkinson called it an "uncommonly discerning study of character" and "the first big popular success of the season".

-In 2013, Everett Evans of the Houston Chronicle wrote that "Sixty years on, this once controversial play is a little dated, but a lot more timely, its potent moments outweighing its imperfections.
-When you speak of 'Tea and Sympathy', be kind."
+In 2013, Everett Evans of the Houston Chronicle wrote that "Sixty years on, this once controversial play is a little dated but a lot more timely; its potent moments outweigh its imperfections.
+When you speak of Tea and Sympathy, be kind."